AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-server/testing/Test Case/create-new-test-cases.md

 ![](/img/how-tos/how-to-create-test-cases/guideline-test.png)

-## How to Edit a Test Case
-- The "Edit Test Case" page enables users to modify an existing test case by updating its details, editing test steps and actions, configuring execution settings, and validating changes before execution.
-- To edit a test case, first select the desired test case from the "Create New Test Case" page.
-Alternatively, a specific test case can be selected from the "Test Case Search" page for editing.

 ### Main Components
 - **Test Case Header**: Located at the top of the page, the header displays the following elements: